bSI-InfraRoom/MVD-Infra-Test-Instructions/E1b-ARCT/ALCT1/README.md

 - Minimum set of spatial structure
 - One alignment for railway including horizontal, vertical and cant layouts
 - Alignment segments including linear segments, circular arc segments and clothoid transition segments
-- Alignment design covers the scenaio that vertical alignment is measured from track center line so left and right cant are reciprocal at each point along alignment
+- Alignment design covers the scenario that vertical alignment is measured from track center line so left and right cant are reciprocal at each point along alignment
 - Alignment design covers the scenario of scissor cant
 - Properties for alignment segments